On this page

 Where it fits in the workflow

-- Initiating the application process for permanent residence under the Federal Skilled Worker Program.
+- Initiates the application process for permanent residence under the Federal Skilled Worker Program.

-- Acknowledgement of Receipt (AOR) from IRCC once the application is submitted.
+- Leads to Acknowledgement of Receipt (AOR) once the application is submitted.

 Who uses it